SougataMukherjee/interview-kit/theory/reactjs-nextjs.md

 React Fiber: Internal architecture that breaks UI work into small units so rendering can be paused, resumed, or aborted.
 Profiling: Measure which components re-render, how long rendering took, and optimize.

+**Q47.Render Phase vs Commit Phase in React**
+The Render Phase is when React evaluates components, compares the virtual DOM with the previous one, and decides what needs to change.
+It can run multiple times, is pure and without side effects, and must remain fast because React may interrupt or re-run it.
+The output of the render phase is a list of changes (diff) that should be applied to the UI.

+The Commit Phase is when React applies those changes to the actual DOM.
+This phase updates the UI in the browser, runs layout effects and useEffect, and finalizes the update.
+It is guaranteed to run once for each completed render and cannot be interrupted.

 NEXT.JS THEORY NOTES
 =========================